Volatile rouble pares intraday losses as Russia slips into default zone | Headlines

 Volatile rouble pares intraday losses as Russia slips into default zone

-The rouble pared early losses in volatile Moscow trade on Monday as Russia looked set for its first sovereign default in decades after a payment deadline expired before some bondholders had received overdue interest.
-The 30-day grace period on $100 million interest payments due on May 27 expired on Sunday.
+The rouble pared early losses in volatile Moscow trade on Monday as Russia looked set for its first sovereign default in more than a century after a payment deadline expired and the West promised more actions against Moscow over the Ukraine conflict.
+A 30-day grace period for bondholders to receive $100 million interest payments due on May 27 expired on Sunday.

 - Country: